techidaily/site-instagram-videos/source/_posts/updated-in-2024-insta-video-size-strategy-for-maximum-engagement.md

 ![instagram vertical video dimensions](https://images.wondershare.com/filmora/instagram-vertical-videos.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jnITUsxMz5s?si=ohwRVH6eWhVnC6Xf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Vertical videos differ from square videos by very small margins.
 For your portrait videos to attract many viewers, ensure it is of the highest quality and has an aspect ratio of 4:5\.
 This ratio has to coincide with a 1080px by 1350px dimension.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vQbNyknjJJ8?si=RGVIEWLdPbvRC_r6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### #2 - Instagram Story Dimensions